-For my first post, I thought that I would write on something that would encourage you as we enter this time of isolation, or as I will refer to it as the ‘Covid-19 era’.
+For my first post, I thought that I would write on something that would encourage you as we enter this time of isolation, or as I will refer to it: the ‘Covid-19 era’.

 Paul then in verses 12- 14 talks about straining toward the goal, which is salvation.
 But wait?
 Aren’t we already saved?
-If we have called on Jesus as our Lord and Saviour yes, but Paul is talking about the realization of it at the end.
+If we have called on Jesus as our Lord and Saviour, yes, but Paul is talking about the realisation of it at the end.
 He said that he is not already perfect.
 So what does he mean?
-We are already perfect in Christ, His death and resurrection purchased for us redemption, and the righteousness of Christ is imputed to us because of our trust and faith in Him, we are perfect, but we are continually being ‘perfected’ as we journey with Christ.
+We are already perfect in Christ, His death and resurrection purchased for us redemption and the righteousness of Christ is imputed to us because of our trust and faith in Him.
+We are imperfect, but we are continually being ‘perfected’ as we journey with Christ.
 In theological language this is called progressive sanctification, or simply being changed day by day, to be more like Christ, becoming more mature in Him as we rely on Him in every circumstance.

 Now we come to the heart of the matter, in the two verses that we want to look at.
-We can not make it on our own, there is no way that we can become perfect by ourselves, it is only through Christ, any righteousness that we possess are like ‘filthy rags’ ( Isaiah 64:6), and that not one of is righteous (Romans 3:10) We need Christ.
+We cannot make it on our own, there is no way that we can become perfect by ourselves.
+It is only through Christ.
+Any righteousness that we possess is like ‘filthy rags’ ( Isaiah 64:6), and that not one of us is righteous (Romans 3:10).
+We need Christ.
 In Him, our old life has been put to death.
 Let us not look at what we did or were before, let us learn from our mistakes, take on the righteousness of Christ and look forward as we grow in Him.

 I hope that this first post is encouraging to you and will find it of profit as you serve our Great and Mighty King, be blessed as you serve Him.